rexou/Cpp-Tools/Debug/memory_manager/README.md

 Atm, it's not that flexible:
-I will prolly provide an ILogger interface and several methods to configure it, so that the user could customize the way how datas are logged if he wants.
+I will prolly provide an ILogger interface and several methods to configure it, so that the user could customize the way how datas are logged if he wants to.